 - Vaccine administration errors whether or not associated with an adverse event

 - Serious adverse events (irrespective of attribution to vaccination)

-- Cases of Multisystem Inflammatory Syndrome
+- Cases of Multisystem Inflammatory Syndrome in children and adults

 - Cases of COVID-19 that result in hospitalization or death

-A: The EUA requires vaccination providers, prior to the individual receiving the vaccine, to communicate to the recipient or their caregiver information consistent with the “Vaccine Information Fact Sheet for Recipients and Caregivers,” and either to provide a copy of the Vaccine Information Fact Sheet for Recipients and Caregivers or to direct the individual to the CDC's website to obtain the fact sheet.
+A: The EUA requires vaccination providers, prior to the individual receiving the vaccine, to communicate to the recipient or their caregiver information consistent with the “Vaccine Information Fact Sheet for Recipients and Caregivers,” and either to provide a copy of the Vaccine Information Fact Sheet for Recipients and Caregivers or to direct the individual to the website https://www.cvdvaccine.com to obtain the fact sheet.

 A: The Pfizer-BioNTech COVID-19 Vaccine contains messenger RNA (mRNA) which is genetic material.
 The vaccine contains a synthetic piece of mRNA that instructs cells in the body to make the distinctive "spike" protein of the SARS-CoV-2 virus.
 When vaccinated, the body produces copies of the spike protein, which alone does not cause disease, and the immune system learns to react defensively, producing an immune response against SARS-CoV-2.

 FDA scientists have expertise with this technology as it has been used to develop other preventive investigational vaccines that have been tested in human clinical trials.
 The FDA does not have specific safety concerns with a vaccine that utilizes this technology.